Tax-Deferred vs. Tax-Exempt Retirement Accounts

 2. Investment Goals

 Self-directed retirement accounts are ideal for active investors.
-These accounts give you more control over your investments and allow for a broader investment portfolio.
+These accounts give you more control over your investments and allow for a broader portfolio.

 3. Required Minimum Distributions